gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 In this case, the runner might receive the error, `HTTP 204 No content response code when connecting to the `jobs/request`` API.`

-To troubleshoot, manally send a POST request to the API.
-This will help you to validate if the TCP connection is hanging.
-In a previously reported case, the TCP connection in the customers virtual private network would silently hang after ~2 KB data transfer.
-So the TCP connection allowed the Runner to register with GitLab, but subsequently failed when the runner tried to request CI job payloads.
+To troubleshoot this issue, manually send a POST request to the API to validate if the TCP connection is hanging.
+If the TCP connection is hanging, the runner might not be able to request CI job payloads.

 ## Restrict access to job variables